wimpysworld/obs-studio-portable/README.md

-**Running OBS Studio in Portable Mode means that all settings (Profiles and Scene Collections) are saved within the same directory tree as the OBS Studio executables, plugins and.
+**Running OBS Studio in Portable Mode means that all settings (Profiles and Scene Collections) are saved within the same directory tree as the OBS Studio executables, plugins and configuration.
 You can copy the whole folder to a another computer and just use it.**

   - Over 40 of the best 3rd Party plugins for OBS Studio are bundled!
   - Chromium Embedded Frameworks (CEF) to enable Browser Sources